-6.1 MAIN BURNER ASSEMBLY
+MAIN BURNER ASSEMBLY

-- a) Remove the casing front panel by unscrewing the panel retaining screw and lifting off the panel. - b) Remove the sealed chamber front panel (4 screws). - c) Remove the nut securing the burner locating guide and burner earth wire. - d) Remove the combustion chamber front panel (7 screws).
+- a) Remove the casing front panel by unscrewing the panel retaining screw and lifting off the panel. - b) Remove the sealed chamber front panel (4 screws). - c) Remove the combustion chamber front panel (7 screws).
 Take care not to damage the insulation.

-Do not attempt to light boiler with Front Panel removed.
+Do not attempt to light the burner with Front Panel removed.

-- e) Unscrew and remove the two screws securing the fascia panel in the upright position and pivot the panel forwards. - f) Remove the two electrode leads from the rear of the pcb and unclip the grommet in the bulkhead below the burner to release the earth, ignition, and detection wires.
+- d) Remove the 4 screws securing the burner on the gas manifold. - e) Unscrew and remove the two screws securing the control panel in the upright position and pivot the panel forwards. - f) Remove the two spark and one detection electrode leads from the electrodes.

-- g) Remove the burner by sliding it forwards with reference to Figure 33. - h) Inspect and if necessary clean the main burner ports using a soft brush or vacuum cleaner.
+- g) Remove the burner by lifting it forward with reference to Figure 33. - h) Inspect and if necessary clean the main burner ports using a soft brush or vacuum cleaner.
 Do not use a wire brush or any abrasive material.